CoderDojo-Content/Beginner-HTML-CSS/en/creating-a-web-page.md

    * The **.html** in the filename tells the browser that the file is a web page, so it looks for the tags telling it what to display. **HTML** is the code that makes a web page.
 5. Why do you need two tags?
 You have an **opening** and a **closing** tag to tell the browser where things start and end.
 So for a paragraph, the opening `<p>` tag says "here comes some text that I want you to display as a paragraph".
 The closing `</p>` tag tells the browser where the paragraph ends.
 Everything in between the `<body>` and `</body>` tags is your web page.
    * Notice how the** closing **tag always has a forward slash, `/`.
-   * The tags define different pieces of a page, for example paragraphs and headings, or the body, and they are all called **elements**.
+   * The tags define different pieces of a page, for example paragraphs and headings, or the body; these pieces are all called **elements**.
 Think of them as building blocks.

 6. Try changing the `p` to `h2` in the last paragraph, the one that says "Coding websites is fun!"
 Remember to change it in both the **opening** `<p>` and the **closing** `</p>` tag.
 7. Find the `<title>` and `</title>` tags and change the text in between them to "Home".
 Then click the run button. ![](/assets/FirstTagsAndRun.png)